 The maximum Record Length that can be set is limited by the ADC hardware buffer size.
 You should always keep this rule in mind when you change the Sweep Time or Sampling Frequency which will change the Record Length indirectly or when you change the Record Length directly.
 This rule is enforced by the software.
 For example, if the requested Record Length exceeds the ADC hardware buffer size when you change the Sweep Time, then the software will attempt to lower the Sampling Frequency in order to keep the Record Length exceeds the ADC hardware buffer size.
-On the other hand, if the requested Record Length exceeds the ADC hardware buffer size when you change the Sampling Frequency, then the software will attempt to lower the Sampling to lower the Sampling Frequency.
+On the other hand, if the requested Record Length exceeds the ADC hardware buffer size when you change the Sampling Frequency, then the software will attempt to lower the Suffer size when you change the Sampling Frequency, then the software will attempt to lower the Sweep Time in order to keep the Record Length within the ADC hardware buffer size when you change the Sampling Frequency, then the software will attempt to lower the Sweep Time in order to keep the Record Length within the ADC hardware buffer size when you change the Sampling Frequency, then the software will attempt to lower the Sweep Time in order to keep the Record Length within the ADC hardware buffer size.
 If the software is unable to enforce the rule, an error message will pop up.